Email Marketing & Automation

 • Whether or not the email address is duplicate – a duplicate email address uploaded within the same list.

-• Whether or not the email address is a catchall email address.
-A catch-all address is commonly used in small businesses to ensure a company receives an email that has been sent to them, regardless of typos.
-They are often valid, but may not always be safe.
-More info.
+• Whether or not the email address is a catch-all address.
+A catch-all address is commonly used in small businesses to ensure a company receives an email sent to them, regardless of typos.
+It is often valid but may not always be safe.

 • Whether or not the email address is unknown, where the service can’t definitively determine this email’s status.
-This email appears to be OK, however, the domain and/or server is not responding to the verification requests.
+This email appears OK; however, the domain or server is not responding to the verification requests.
 This may be due to an issue with their internal network or expired domain names.

 Try Neverbounce for Free!